Steve Booker (producer): Career

 It was while Booker was in Nashville recording his second solo album A Far Cry From Here that he "fell in love with co-writing" and decided to stay and make a living from professional songwriting.
-During this time his cuts included "Too Far From Texas" for Stevie Nicks' Trouble in Shangri-La album and "What R U Waiting 4", which was recorded by Tiffani Wood and Lindsay Lohan.
+During this time his cuts included "Too Far From Texas" for Stevie Nicks' Trouble in Shangri-La album and "What Are You Waiting For", which was by Lindsay Lohan.

 Booker collaborated with Duffy, producing and co-writing four songs on her debut album Rockferry; including producing and co-writing the international No.1 "Mercy", "Stepping Stone", "Rain on Your Parade" and "Breaking My Own Heart".

 In 2009 Booker won the ASCAP Writers Award for Mercy also the 2009 Ivor Novello Award for Most Performed Work and the 51st Grammy Award for Best Pop Vocal Album for Rockferry.
 "Mercy" was also nominated for Best Female Pop Vocal Performance.

 Booker collaborated with Melissa Etheridge, co-producing three songs on her 2012 album: "4th Street Feeling" and Lisa Marie Presley, co-writing "Forgiving" on her 2012 album Storm & Grace.
 He co-wrote and produced "Run Free" on the December 2011 album Heaven by Rebecca Ferguson and co-wrote and produced "Rollin'" on Ferguson's 2013 album Freedom.